Rebuilding Your Credit After Bankruptcy

-When you’ve run into financial challenges and had to file for bankruptcy protection, there can be a misperception that your credit is ruined forever.
+When you’ve run into financial challenges and had to file for bankruptcy protection, there can be a misconception that your credit is ruined forever.
 There’s no question that your credit rating will take an immediate hit, but it’s always possible to rebuild it and you may be available for some levels of credit in a fairly short period of time.
+Rebuilding your credit after bankruptcy is possible.
+Contact a bankruptcy attorney for help.

 The first thing to remember is that if you are drowning in debt you will not be able to pay and your credit record will show continuing defaults.
 A bankruptcy that allows you to get back to financial stability means you can start paying your expenses and current debt obligations when due.
 A bankruptcy discharge also reduces your total debt substantially.
 As a result, your credit score may well improve and improve a lot faster than if you had not filed bankruptcy.